Answers are at the right or below the question in "Light Blue".

 Canon comes from the Greek word kanon.

-A canonized Bible means that it has been measured as the standard or tested as being of divine inspiration and authority of God.
+A canonized Bible means that it has been measured as the standard or tested as being of divine inspiration and authority from God.

 It is the collection of writings accepted by the leaders of the early Christian church as God's word and the basis of the Christian faith.